microsoft/BotBuilder-Samples/samples/javascript_nodejs/19.custom-dialogs/README.md

 # Custom Dialogs

-Botbuilder provides a built-in base class called `Dialog`.
+BotBuilder provides a built-in base class called `Dialog`.
 By subclassing Dialog, developers can create new ways to define and control dialog flows used by the bot.
 By adhering to the features of this class, developers will create custom dialogs that can be used side-by-side with other dialog types, as well as built-in or custom prompts.